tobykurien/Xtendroid/README.md

 Xtend
 =====

 The latest version of Xtendroid is built with Xtend v2.8.1.
-For more about the Xtend language, see http://xtend-lang.org
+For more about the Xtend language, see [http://xtend-lang.org][xtend].

+A port of Xtendroid to [Groovy][] is in the works, see [android-groovy-support][]

 Gotchas
 =======

 Note that Xtend and Xtendroid are currently supported in Eclipse (Xtend is an Eclipse project), although  projects using them can be compiled with Maven or Gradle.
 You can [use Xtendroid in Android Studio][android_studio], but the Android Studio Xtend editor is currently still under development.
+For Android Studio, an alternative is to use the [android-groovy-support] project.

 If you'd like to use Gradle for your build configuration, but still be able to develop in Eclipse, use the [Eclipse AAR plugin for Gradle][eclipse_aar_gradle].
 This also allows you to use either Eclipse or Android Studio while maintaining a single build configuration.